AtoraSuunva/rust-httpc/README.md

 # rust-http

-Implementing a CLI HTTP 1.1 client in Rust, using just Clap for argument parsing and Hyper for HTTP request/response builders.
+Implementing a CLI HTTP 1.1 client from (mostly) scratch in Rust, using:

-Nothing like building requests and parsing responses from scratch.
+- Clap for argument parsing
+- Hyper for HTTP request/response builders
+- OpenSSL (via bindings) for HTTPS support

+Building request messages and parsing response messages is all manually done for fun.

 cURL-inspired, of course.